TimJKStrickland/timjkstrickland.github.io/_drafts/2017-04-05-april-update.md

 I'm still thinking about getting a car, liekly a CRV. ..
 But that's a non-sequitur.

-### How do you create more content when your brain is so sapped dry, that there's nothing to really coagulate thoughts together?
+### How do you create more content when your brain is so sapped dry, that there's nothing to really coagulate thoughts together ?